Destin Divorce Attorney John Greene Helping Clients Throughout Northwest Florida

 • The tax consequences of any alimony award.

-For purposes of determining alimony, a short term marriage is a marriage having a duration of less than 7 years, a moderate marriage is a marriage having a duration of greater than 7 years but less than 17 years, and a long term marriage is a marriage having a duration of 17 years or greater.
+For purposes of determining alimony, there is a rebuttable presumption that a short term marriage is a marriage having a duration of less than 10 years, a moderate marriage is a marriage having a duration between 10 and 20 years, and a long term marriage is a marriage having a duration of 20 years or longer.

 Bridge-The-Gap Alimony